Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Calculation

-For simplicity, we model growth on a graphene substrate.
-The metallic substrates often used experimentally can considerably complicate the edge energetics of \textit{unterminated} graphene sheets through metallic bonding to the sheet edge \citep{Zhang2014}, so we consider a regime of chemical potential in which the graphene edge is hydrogen-terminated, which weakens this interaction.
-In any case, many of the reconstructions that may occur at the growth edge for metallic substrates~\citep{Wang2013,Lee2018} are already considered in the branched growth model described below.
+For simplicity, we model growth on a graphene substrate, allowing the growing sheet to relax freely off-plane (because non-zero Gaussian curvature can induce such distortions) but keeping the substrate fixed.
+The metallic substrates often used experimentally can considerably complicate the edge energetics of \textit{unterminated} graphene sheets through substrate interactions with the sheet edge \citep{zhang_role_2014}, so we consider a regime of chemical potential in which the graphene edge is hydrogen-terminated, which weakens this interaction.
+In any case, many of the reconstructions that may occur at the growth edge for metallic substrates~\citep{wang_formation_2013,lee_copper-vapor-assisted_2018} are already considered in the branched growth model described below.

-Fig.~\ref{possiblepaths} shows our three starting points following incorporation of a two-fold defect in monolayer graphene: an eightfold ring ($5^*8^*$), a ninefold ring ($5^*9^*$), or an eight-fold ring with a second two-coordinate atom ($5^*8^{**}$).
-Each ``*'' marks a two-coordinate atom within a ring and the integer just before gives the \textit{topological} size of the ring, not the number of atoms within it.
-As noted above a 7-fold ring immediately above the coordination defect is not stable.
-Also, a 10-fold ring is disfavored relative to the 9-fold on energetic grounds.
-For convenience, we model the two-coordinate atom as a regular carbon atom with two hydrogens attached; this will automatically allow the 8$^{**}$ pathway to be considered on an equal footing with the others through use of a hydrogen chemical potential.
+Fig.~\ref{possiblepaths} shows our three starting points following incorporation of a two-fold coordination defect in monolayer graphene: an eightfold ring $(5^*8^*)$, a ninefold ring $(5^*9^*)$, or an eight-fold ring with a second two-coordinate atom $(5^*8^{**})$.
+An asterisk indicates a two-coordinate atom within that ring and the integer just before gives the \textit{topological} size of the ring, not the number of atoms within it.
+As noted above, a 7-fold ring immediately above the coordination defect is not stable; a 10-fold ring is also disfavored relative to the 9-fold on energetic grounds.
+For convenience, we model the two-coordinate atom as a regular carbon atom with two hydrogens attached; this will automatically allow the $(5^*8^{**})$ pathway to be considered on an equal footing with the others through use of a hydrogen chemical potential.
+To verify generality with respect to the type of coordination defect we also implemented the defect as an oxygen atom and re-relaxed the most favored structures at each step described below (and also the full-row stages, favored or not); the essential results are unchanged (see Supporting Information).